 Jeep Cherokee - Used

-Like most real 4x4s, there is a fair amount body roll through harder corners but the chassis copes with it well and the general feel is of good composure and a very good grip.
+However, the chassis copes with it well and gives a feeling of good composure with very good grip.

 Comfort also made a large step forward from previous models and is only a little upset by uneven surfaces.

 This is helped by excellent seats, which are oddly better in the cheaper cloth upholstery versions than in those with leather.